 Effective power to govern

-The Catholic and Christian churches, along with some other religious institutions, have a legal standing that is not organically subordinated to state and party structures.
-This grants them the right to associate and assemble freely, but solely within the confines of their own spiritual spaces.
+There is an array of academic, cultural and professional societies that are sometimes referred to as “non-governmental associations.”
+These, however, are ultimately subordinated to state and/or party authority.
+Within these confines, they tend to struggle for relative degrees of autonomy in articulating some of their constituency’s interests.
+Furthermore, Christian churches, including the Catholic Church, along with some other religious institutions, have legal standing that is not organically subordinated to state and party structures.
+This grants them the right to associate and assemble freely, but only within the confines of their own spiritual spaces.

 Association / assembly rights